The first thing to do is to send and open the .kml file from ForeFlight in Google Earth on a PC or Mac.

 Image 3: "Show Elevation Profile" is not selectable.

 On the left side of the Google Earth window is a pane with a "places" section.
 Expand that section.
 Your Track Log should be listed under "Temporary Places."
 Expand the Track Log to view the sub-items.
 You will see a "Start" icon listed.
-If you deselect all the items in the Track Log (image 4) and then reselect only the box that says "[no name]" you should be able to select the Elevation Profile (See image 5).
+If you deselect all the items in the Track Log (image 4) and then reselect only the sub-box that says the track log name you should be able to select the Elevation Profile (See image 5).
 If the "Start" box is selected, the Elevation Profile will not be available.

 Image 4: All items deselected

-Image 5: [no name] is selected after clearing all selection.
-Now Elevation Profile can be viewed.
+Image 5: Tracklog name "KSZP-KSZP" is selected after clearing all selections.
+Now Show Elevation Profile is selectable.

 It is important to note that if you just deselect the Start icon only, that will not work (See image 6).
-You have to deselect all, and then reselect only "[no name]".
+You have to deselect all, and then reselect only the track log name.

-Image 6: Only the Start box was deselected without deselecting other boxes first - this will not allow the "Show Elevation Profile" to display.
+Image 6: Only the Start box was deselected without deselecting other boxes first.
+This will not allow the "Show Elevation Profile" option to display.